preedep/hmacauth/README.md

 cd hmacauth_wasm
 ./build.sh
 cd ..
+STATIC_FOLDER=/Users/preedee/Project/Rust/hmacauth/hmacauth_web/static \
 RUST_LOG=debug ./target/debug/hmacauth_web
 ```

+After running HMACAUTH-WEB, you can access simple web at http://localhost:8080/

 ## HMACAUTH-WASM

 The HMACAUTH-WASM is a Simple WebAssembly project that uses the HMACAUTH-LIB to authenticate a request.
 It provides a way to authenticate a request using HMAC Authentication in the browser.
-This project is hosted on HMACAUTH-WEB but not yet implemented.
+This project is hosted on HMACAUTH-WEB **_but not yet implemented._**

 ## HMACAUTH-CLI
 The HMACAUTH-CLI is a Simple CLI project that uses the HMACAUTH-LIB to authenticate a request.
 It provides a way to authenticate a request using HMAC Authentication in the terminal.